Moon: Magnetic field

 The Moon has an external magnetic field of less than 0.2 nanoteslas, or less than one hundred thousandth that of Earth.
-The Moon does not have a global dipolar magnetic field and only has crustal magnetization likely acquired early in its history when a dynamo was still operating.
-Early in its history, 4 billion years ago, its magnetic field strength was likely close to that of Earth today.
-This early dynamo field apparently expired by about one billion years ago, after the lunar core had crystallized.
+The Moon does not have a global dipolar magnetic field; it only has crustal magnetization.
+The magnetic field history of the Moon is controversial, and there is still no consensus on the past intensity and timing of the Moons paleomagnetic field.
+Many paleomagnetic measurements have been taken from lunar samples collected during the Apollo missions.
+These measurements indicate that the Moon's paleomagnetic field experienced two epochs with distinct characteristics.
+In the first epoch (4.5 billion to 3.56 billion years ago), magnetic field intensities reached around 100 microteslas (1 Gauss), close to that of Earth's today.
+The second epoch was much longer (3.58 billion to 1 billion years ago), yet much weaker, with strengths only reaching 5-7 microteslas.
+It is unlikely that a single convection mechanism, thermal or compositional, generated this specific dynamo history without external influence.
 Theoretically, some of the remnant magnetization may originate from transient magnetic fields generated during large impacts through the expansion of plasma clouds.
 These clouds are generated during large impacts in an ambient magnetic field.
 This is supported by the location of the largest crustal magnetizations situated near the antipodes of the giant impact basins.

 Additionally the Moon moves ~27% of the time, or 5–6 days per lunar month in Earth's magnetotail, replacing solar wind with Earth wind.